rebelsky/csc207c/_mps/fraction-calculator.md

 Submissions that fail to meet any of these requirements will get an I.

 ```
+[ ] Passes all the **R** unit tests.
+[ ] Passes all the **R** test scripts.
-[ ] Includes the five specified classes, correctly named and in the appropriate packages.
+[ ] Includes the five specified classes, correctly named and in the
+    appropriate packages.
-[ ] Each class has an introductory Javadoc comment that indicates the author and purpose.
+[ ] Each class has an introductory Javadoc comment that indicates the author
+    and purpose.
 [ ] Includes a `README.md` file.
-[ ] The `README.md` file contains the appropriate information (authors, purpose, acknowledgements if appropriate)
+[ ] The `README.md` file contains the appropriate information (authors,
+    purpose, URL, acknowledgements if appropriate)
 [ ] All files compile correctly.
 [ ] The main methods of `QuickCalculator` and `InteractiveCalculator` run.
 [ ] All classes include the specified methods.
-[ ] Passes all the **R** tests.
 ```

 ### Meets expectations or above